 Investing in Queensland's renewable energy supply chain

 Queensland has many renewable energy resources, including solar, wind and geothermal.
-The state is also rich in new economy minerals, which are manufacturing inputs for renewable energy components.
-With recent growth in the industry, Queensland is becoming Australia's premier location for renewable energy manufacturing, generation and storage.
+The state is also rich in critical minerals, which are manufacturing inputs for renewable energy components.
+With continued industry growth, Queensland is becoming Australia's premier location for renewable energy manufacturing, generation and storage.

 Queensland also has areas of excellent wind resources, which are beginning to be developed in Northern Queensland, west of Gladstone and in the Darling Downs.
 The strong investment in Queensland's renewable energy generation projects will continue to grow, providing certainty to manufacturers and supply chains.